-13.1 The Board and the AC meet quarterly to review if the Group enters into any IPT, and ensure that the rules under Chapter 9 of the Singapore Exchange Listing Manual are complied with.
-There was no transaction conducted with interested party of more than \$\$100,000 (as set out in the SGX Listing Manual) in FY 2014.
+13.1 The Board and the AC meet quarterly to review if the Group enters into any IPT, and ensure that the rules under Chapter 9 of the SGX-ST Listing Manual are complied with.
+During the financial year, no transaction amounting to more than S\$100,000 was conducted with an interested person (as set out in the SGX-ST Listing Manual).